 Disclaimer

-I was sent a free copy of Movierooms – Cinema Management to review for my blog.
-The game is still in early access and I will do my best to be a bit more lenient.
-That said, I won’t let this sway my opinions.
+I was sent a free copy of Mouse P.I. for Hire to review for my blog.
+While I am very grateful for the opportunity, I won’t let it sway my opinions.
 This will be my honest review.

 Shameless Self Promotion